ourBC.com British Columbia Travel and Discovery

 Summit Lake and Kimbol Lake

 If you enjoy fishing Summit Lake and Kimbol Lake have some good fly-fishing opportunities available.
-Summit is located just 12 km (7.5 miles) south-east of town on Hwy 6 towards New Denver.
+Summit Lake Provincial Park is located just 12 km (7.5 miles) south-east of town on Hwy 6 towards New Denver.
 Kimbol is located by taking the backcountry road from south Nakusp Hot Springs across Kuskanax Creek.

 Camping